 Highly Branched Cyclic Dextrin (HBCD) (20g)8

 - This clinically researched, low osmolality carbohydrate is the gold standard when it comes to replenishing muscle glycogen.
 It has a faster gastric clearance than other carbohydrates commonly used in sports drinks.
 This allows for better and faster nutrient uptake, which in turn aids in performance and recovery.
 The beauty is that this superior carbohydrate is completely sugar-free and doesn’t cause the same massive insulin spike like regular simple carbs do.†

 - This well research amino acid reduces muscle breakdown caused by training or stress and in turn helps promote muscle growth, repair and recovery.
 Each serving of POSTLIFT delivers a full 3g of Glutamine.†

 - When taken after exercise Betaine Anhydrous has shown in clinical studies to have benefits that aid in an increase of protein synthesis.
 This helps support muscle repair and recovery post workout.†

 - Supplementing with Taurine has also been shown to decrease muscle soreness and aiding in recovery and repair.†

 - Leucine is the most important branch chain amino acid for stimulating muscle protein synthesis.†

-- Supplementing with 5g of Leucine provides a massive amount of this key amino acid to promote maximum protein synthesis.†
+- Supplementing with 2262mg of Leucine provides a good amount of this key amino acid to promote maximum protein synthesis.†

 - Valine encourages muscle repair and tissue growth while providing an energy source in the muscles to preserve glucose.†